KDE/sink/docs/applicationdomaintypes.md

 Examples are folder hierachies, tags, todo hierarchies, mail threads, contact groups, etc.

 These references can be built on two levels:
-* On the akonadi entity level: The referenced object *must* be available in local storage, and we're only linking to that specific instance.
+* On the sink entity level: The referenced object *must* be available in local storage, and we're only linking to that specific instance.
 If the referenced entity is removed, the reference breaks.
-The reference always only references a single akonadi entity.
+The reference always only references a single sink entity.
 * On the domain object level: The reference can remain also if no object currently matches the reference.
 The reference automatically applies to new entities containing an object with the referenced uid.
 More than one entity can be matched if they contain the same domain object.

 #### Examples